Skip to main content

 2. Subtract Mandatory Taxes

-Once you have subtracted pre-tax deductions from the employee’s gross pay, it’s time to deduct the required payroll taxes from an employee’s taxable gross pay.
+Once you have subtracted pre-tax deductions from the employee’s gross pay, it’s time to deduct the required payroll taxes from the employee’s taxable gross pay.
 These mandatory payroll taxes include FICA, federal income taxes, and state income taxes.
 Here is a more detailed breakdown of these required tax withholdings:

 FICA Taxes